Use File Tools to back up data files

 2. Click Remove.

-• The Wild-card option allows you to refine the selection of folders and files that you want to include in this operation.
+• Wildcards: You can refine the selection of folders and files that you want to include in this operation.

-• The Exclusion option allows you to refine the selection of folders and files that you want to exclude from this operation.
+• Exclusions: You can refine the selection of folders and files that you want to exclude from this operation.

-Tip: Excluding **.PRN, **.PDF, **.TXT, **.XLS, **.XLSX, **.MSG and **.TSZIP2 files will reduce the size of your backup and improve processing speed.
+• Excluding **.PRN, **.PDF, **.TXT, **.XLS, **.XLSX, **.MSG, and **.TSZIP2 files reduce the size of your backup and improves processing speed.

 6. Click Next.